The AI Layoff Trap: Extensions

 Competitive pricing allocates revenue as $\Rev_i = D/\nn$ at any wage level, so each firm bears only a fraction of the demand destruction its automation causes regardless of whether~$\ww$ is high or low.
 Wage adjustment changes the \emph{magnitude} of~$\ell$ but not the \emph{fraction} each firm internalizes; that fraction is a property of market structure, not of factor prices.

 The strongest version of the self-correcting argument is that wages could fall far enough to shut the externality down entirely.
 As $\ww \to \cc$, the cost saving $\ss \to 0$ while $\nn^{*} \to \infty$: eventually~$\nn^{*}$ exceeds~$\nn$ and no firm finds automation privately worthwhile.
-But this is a Pyrrhic resolution.
+At the pure-efficiency benchmark $\mu = 0$ this is a genuine resolution: full wage flexibility extinguishes the cost saving that drives the race, so the over-automation wedge disappears.
+But the resolution is Pyrrhic.
 When wages are driven to near the AI cost, workers who \emph{retain} their jobs earn little more than the machines that would replace them, and aggregate purchasing power collapses through wage depression rather than displacement.
-The externality vanishes not because the demand problem has been solved but because there is so little income left per worker that the wedge between private and social incentives becomes negligible: a labor market that ``self-corrects'' only by impoverishing its workforce has transmuted displacement into depressed living standards.
-More generally, wage flexibility changes \emph{when} the externality bites, not \emph{whether} it exists.
+The externality vanishes only because so little income is left per worker that the wedge between private and social incentives becomes negligible.
+The demand problem has not been solved; it has merely been hidden behind near-subsistence wages: a labor market that ``self-corrects'' only by impoverishing its workforce has transmuted displacement into depressed living standards.
+The cure fails as a corrective device for two reasons, not because the externality is indestructible: it works only if wages can fall all the way to~$\cc$, which subsistence and minimum-wage floors rule out, and even where wages are fully flexible a planner who places positive weight on workers ($\mu > 0$) counts the wage depression that does the correcting as a welfare loss, not a fix.
+More generally, wage flexibility changes \emph{when} the externality bites; whether full flexibility can also dissolve it turns on the maintained wage floor and on the weight placed on workers, not on the externality alone.

 The analysis above sets $\mu = 0$, so the planner cares only about firm profits.
 A planner who also values worker welfare ($\mu > 0$) would find wage depression no more acceptable than displacement, demanding a larger correction, yet wage adjustment provides the same compression of~$\ell$.
-Endogenous wages therefore close a smaller share of the gap, making them even less adequate as a corrective mechanism. \Cref{cor:endo_mu} in the appendix confirms this: the over-automation result extends to any $\mu \in [0,1)$ under endogenous wages.
+Endogenous wages therefore close a smaller share of the gap, making them even less adequate as a corrective mechanism. \Cref{cor:endo_mu} in the appendix confirms this: whenever the $\mu$-planner's marginal benefit~$g_\mu$ is strictly decreasing (which holds for all $\mu$ up to a threshold $\bar\mu$, and beyond it when integration frictions dominate wage sensitivity), the over-automation result extends to any $\mu \in [0,1)$ under endogenous wages.